el-opcr/EricLonguemare_3_27112020/README.md

 - install : npm install

-- dev : npm run dev - then open browser at http://localhost:1234
+- dev : npm run dev - then open browser at http://localhost:1234 - src files are in src/ folder

 - build : npm run build - files are in dist/ folder - minification is disabled